 If you experience worsening anxiety or depression during withdrawal, and these symptoms last more than a month, you may have a relapse and need ongoing mental health treatment.
 Talk to your doctor if you have any concerns.

 When you’ve decided to stop taking your antidepressant, it might be tempting to toss out your medication.
 Instead, take your time and work with your doctor to gradually decrease your dose over an extended period.
 How you’ll do this will depend on several factors, including:

 - How long you’ve been taking the drug

 - Your current dose (if you’re on a low dose, you’ll be able to taper off more quickly)

 - Overall health

-Sometimes, even if you are slow and deliberate when weaning off an antidepressant, you still may experience symptoms of discontinuation syndrome.
+Sometimes, even if you are slow and deliberate when weaning off an antidepressant, you may still experience discontinuation syndrome symptoms.
 In these cases, your doctor may prescribe fluoxetine, which has been found to help ease discontinuation symptoms.

 Reclaim Your Life With Effexor Detox – Dual Diagnosis Rehab Washington

-We Level Up dual diagnosis rehab Washington center medically assists clients to clear their systems of addictive substances, such as Effexor.
-For anyone who suffers from addiction, just the thought of having to stop consuming can cause severe mental distress.
+We Level Up dual diagnosis rehab Washington Center medically assists clients to clear their systems of addictive substances, such as Effexor.
+For anyone suffering from addiction, just the thought of stopping consuming can cause severe mental distress.
 But, with the help of a medical detox center, the medical detox process is managed.